dmal0/cs4500-project1/README.txt

 USERNAME: The virtual machine does not ask for a username when we log in.
 PASSWORD: 48694062

-The project files can be found on the desktop, in the folder "Project 1," in the subfolder "Project 1 (with Makefile)."
+The project files can be found on the desktop, in the folder "Project 1", in the subfolder "Project 1 (with Makefile)".

 Files:
     list.h      - Function prototypes from the instructions list.c      - Implementation for the functions in list.h
     list_test.c - Code for testing functionality
-    list        - Executable file
     makefile    - The makefile for the program README.txt  - This file

-All other files were created when the command "make list" was run.
+The project can be compiled by running the command "make list" then run with "./list".

 ROOT PASSWORD:
 ==============